 - Remove your tank hood or open your canopy if you have one

-How Long Can Fish Survive Without Power?
+How Long Can Fish Survive Without Electricity?

 Not very long.
 If you have not backup equipment, it can be as little as 2 hours before your fish run out of oxygen in your tank and they start suffocating.
 If you do not invest in a power outage solution your cherish pets can perish within a few hours after the power goes out!